 Tel: 0191 232 1927

-Described in the leading legal directories as one who, “sees the key issues, focuses on them and drives home her points effectively”.
+Described in the leading legal directories "her craft and oratory skill make her superb to watch in court" Legal 500 2017, and one who, “sees the key issues, focuses on them and drives home her points effectively”.
 She is a “perceptive and precise advocate”.
 Legal 500 2016 she is described as "highly proficient in broader regulatory cases...Always extremely well prepared and utterly fearless in court."
 Legal 500 2015, "Well regarded in professional discipline, trading standards and licensing."
 Legal 500 2014 "Her varied practice includes a significant amount of prosecution work for the HSE and local authorities".
 Highlighted as specialising in food safety and trading standards in the 2013 Legal 500 under Health and Safety and Regulatory and "Recommended" in the 2012 Legal 500.
 In the 2011 Legal 500 she has ‘an eye for detail, is immensely thorough and can get to grips with the most complicated of regulatory cases’.
 In the Legal 500 2010 she is described as " persuasive, gains the ear of the court".
 Further details can found on:

 Ros prosecutes on behalf of the Health and Safety Executive (HSE) and Local Authorities, having been appointed to the HSE specialist Panel.
 She is regularly sought after to defend both companies and individuals in such matters.
 She regularly advises from a very early stage in proceedings in order to give direction to the gathering and accumulation of evidence, and the drafting of charges or defence statements as appropriate.
 Recent cases include:-

 HSE v VERTELLUS SPECIALITIES UK LTD - Control of Major Accident Hazards (COMAH) Regulations were breached, exemplified by a serious fire at a chemicals site in Middlesbrough.